Share the post "Top 5 UK Narrowboat Hire Routes for 2021!"

 Traverse the Oxford, Grand Union, Coventry and Birmingham canals – over 121 locks.

-This route is a great choice for a lot of reasons and certainly also because of its geographical position.
-You’ll need a couple of week to complete the loop but due to its location in the centre of England it is easily accessible.
-In fact, the ring circles the Warwickshire town of Meriden that has historically claimed to be the exact centre of England and even has a stone to mark the exact spot!
+This route is a great choice for a lot of reasons.
+You’ll need a couple of weeks if you want to complete the loop.
+Located in the centre of England, it’s easily accessible.
+Indeed, the loop goes around Meriden, located in Warwickshire.
+The town has historically claimed to be the exact centre of England.
+There is even a stone to mark the exact spot!
 On the southern part of the ring you will find the Hatton Flight.
 The Hatton Flight, or ‘Stairway to Heaven’, is a flight of 21 broad locks that elevate the canal an impressive 146 feet.

 3. Trent & Mersey Canal